goodlyrottenapple/calculus-toolbox/_posts/2015-04-06-introduction.md

 date: 2015-04-17 09:09:25
 ---

-The calculus toolbox is a set of scripts and utilities for generating a custom set of Isabelle theory files and Scala classes that provide a user interface for working with set calculi.
+The calculus toolbox is a set of scripts and utilities for generating customized Isabelle theory files for user defined [display calculi]({{ site.baseurl }}/doc/calculi.html) and Scala classes that provide a user interface for working with set calculi.